-“Man never sees things themselves, but always only their shadows”, Plato once philosophized in his parable of the cave.
+“Man never sees things themselves, but always only their shadows”, Plato once philosophized in his allegory of the cave.
 And before Saramago’s hero turns his back on the shadow on the wall of the cave and finds the exit from the cave, he must fear, doubt and hope for a long time – and the reader does so with him.

 Cipriano Algor, the name of that “hero”, is 65 years old and runs a small pottery with his daughter Marta in a Portuguese village.
 He sells his plates, mugs and jugs to “the center”, a modern giant shopping center in the nearby town.
 One day, a Friday the 13th, when he drove to the center’s underground garage to deliver his goods at the loading ramp, he didn’t have a good feeling, and that was soon to be confirmed: the head of department informed him that a new type of practical plastic tableware was being distributed the market had come and his services were therefore no longer used.
 Cipriano’s world starts to falter.
 But he and Marta don’t want to give in so easily, they develop a plan: From now on they will make clay figures, clowns and nurses, one or the other will be used for such rustic-traditional room decorations!
 The plan appears to be working; the center places a new delivery order for a small army of mini-golems.
 Ultimately, however, a customer survey should decide the fate of the figurines and thus the existence of the pottery.
 Cipriano Algor rushes to work.